ValgulNecron/kasuki/readme.md

     - [X] Random /random {anime, manga}.
 Added random for both anime and manga.
 Manga random can give ln.
     - [ ] Rework the xp in struct_level to something easier.
     - [ ] Add caching to all request. - In Progress, Added caching for random.
 New top priority.
-    - [ ] Send anime release to a channel. - Since anilist does not have subscribable event it will take longer so i will work on it later.
+    - [ ] Send anime release to a channel. - Since anilist does not have subscribable event it will take longer, so I will work on it later.
-    - [ ] Try to do the same for manga with [https://www.mangaupdates.com/series.html?id=70263](https://www.mangaupdates.com/series.html?id=70263) (for
+    - [ ] Try to do the same for manga. with [https://www.mangaupdates.com/series.html?id=70263](https://www.mangaupdates.com/series.html?id=70263) (for
-      this one only selected manga not all seasonal). - Did some digging seem possible i will do anime first trought.
+      this one only selected manga not all seasonal). - Did some digging seem possible I will do anime first trough.
-    - [ ] Activity command (auto send activity of a user to a channel). - Same as anime, but this one will be hard since a user can do update every secon like every year.
+    - [ ] Activity command (auto send activity of a user to a channel). - Same as anime, but this one will be hard since a user can do update every second like every year.
     - [ ] Add a "delay" option to delay notification. (like 1h for a translation). - Need anime notification first. will be easy once anime is done.
     - [ ] Take [https://anilist.co/forum/thread/64835](https://anilist.co/forum/thread/64835) idea of generating image
       with seiyuu and va role. - This is possible, I'm not competent enough.

 - AI submodule:
-    - [X] Image generation with AI. - Done
+    - [X] Image generation with AI. - Done.
-    - [X] Video transcription. - Done
+    - [X] Video transcription. - Done.
-    - [X] Video translation. - Done
+    - [X] Video translation. - Done.
-    - [ ] Ask a question and reply the response. - Not a priority
+    - [ ] Ask a question and reply the response. - Not a priority.

 ### Website